-FALSE – To optimize safety, facilities should admit patients at least the day before procedure.
+FALSE – To optimize safety, facilities should admit patients at least the day before the procedure.
 Therefore medical staff can monitor them in the ICU for at least a day after a rapid opiate detox procedure.
 During this time, staff must carefully monitor a patient’s heart, lungs, electrolytes and fluid balance.
-This time in the hospital is critical to a patient’s well being and the success of the procedure.
-This monitoring time is critical to a patient’s well being and the success of the procedure.
+This time in the hospital is critical to a patient’s well-being and the success of the procedure.
+This monitoring time is critical to a patient’s well-being and the success of the procedure.
 A physician can complete a detox procedure in a couple of hours or less.
 However, it usually takes the body at least a few days to stabilize physically and chemically.
 So it’s important to have proper assistance and monitoring for at least a few days after.

 Rapid Drug Detox Myth 3:

 It’s safe to be under general anesthesia for several hours for rapid detox to work.

 FALSE – Not only is general anesthesia unnecessary for this kind of procedure, but it can also be significantly more dangerous and uncomfortable for patients.
 Some programs put patients under general anesthesia for 4-8 hours.
 However, a safer and better-tolerated procedure can occur in only 1-2 hours under moderate to heavy sedation (twilight sleep) when administered properly.
 Older protocols required patients to be under anesthesia for longer periods of time.
 Whereas, current medical advances allow for much shorter periods with less risk.